Viktarprof/Todonovosoft/README.md

 The project is based on using React, Redux, and CSS styles to create the user interface.
 It follows a modular component structure for convenient separation of functionality and code reusability.

-Please note that the original text you provided is already in English.

 ![screenApp](./screenApp.png)
 ![scheme](./scheme.png)